Do not index

 They carry the gentle wisdom of Buddhist teachings and bring healing and peace to the lives of those who chant as well as those who meditate.

 The beauty of Buddhist chants is that they are often short, but contain tremendous potential for spiritual transformation in the fewest of syllables.
-Chanting and mantra meditation is an important part of the zen, minimalist way of life prescribes in the Buddhist culture.
+Chanting and mantra meditation are an important part of the zen, minimalist way of life prescribes in the Buddhist culture.

 What's fascinating is that there are mantras dedicated to different ‘forms' or ‘aspects' of the Buddha-like the Medicine Buddha or the Buddha of Compassion.